Diaries Magazine

 But, yes, I could understand Archana and, later, Devashis when they expressed a sense of disappointment, for that is how we are geared.
 If you have put in great effort, you expect to be rewarded at the end of it.
 Hampta Pass, of itself and at that time, probably did not seem a sufficiently rewarding experience.

 Beyond Hampta Pass, we descended into terrain which was much more desertified.
 Not so much greenery in the Lahual Valley and the terrain reminded me of my trek in Ladakh in the rain-shadow region.
-Trek to Hampta Pass - II

 The rains had started all over again and descending was made a shade more challenging than it should have been.
 I stuck around to see Devashis managing the descent like a veteran and then went on ahead.
 The day's camp was at Shea Gahru, which we reached as scheduled.
-Trek to Hampta Pass - II The next day was to be a very easy 3-4 hour descent to Chatru from where we would drive down to Chandratal to see that lovely Himalayan lake and then drive back to Chatru to camp for the night.
+The next day was to be a very easy 3-4 hour descent to Chatru from where we would drive down to Chandratal to see that lovely Himalayan lake and then drive back to Chatru to camp for the night.
 Easy-peasy?
 Well, just to give one nightmares, we were informed that the start of the trek would be to cross the river by the side of which we were camped.

 Ye Gods!